 Obesity is a major concern in the United States.
 According to the CDC, between 2015 and 2016 nearly 40 percent of the United States population was obese.
 There are many factors involved in the greater prevalence of obesity.
 Of these factors, the gut is of specific importance.

 The gut is a central system in the body influencing numerous aspects of wellness including weight regulation.
-When the gut is not functioning properly or the bacterial microbiome within has fallen out of balance the body’s ability to regulate weight becomes impaired.
+When the gut is not functioning properly or the bacterial microbiome within has fallen out of balance, the body’s ability to regulate weight becomes impaired.
 By learning more about the gut’s influence on weight management and methods of restoring healthy gut function one may be able to more easily lose weight.

 The Citizens of the Gut

 The gut is home to approximately 10 trillion bacteria composed of at least 400 different strains.
 When properly balanced, these bacteria help the gut manage many bodily functions including digestion, vitamin production, hormone regulation, immune activity, metabolism, and even weight regulation.
 If this microbiome falls out of balance, known as dysbiosis, various symptoms may develop including bloating, gas, pain, indigestion, poor immune function, fatigue, headaches, moodiness, and more.
-Furthermore, such dysfunction has been linked to greater prevalence of serious conditions such as depression, diabetes, and obesity.
+Furthermore, such dysfunction has been linked to a greater prevalence of serious conditions such as depression, diabetes, and obesity.

 Bacteria Balance and Weight Loss

-Bacteria have notable influence on fat storage, blood glucose balance, and hunger.
-A study conducted by the Department of Nutrition, Exercise and Sports at the University of Copenhagen showed the influence of bacterial balance in the gut and its effect on weight loss.
+Bacteria have a notable influence on fat storage, blood glucose balance, and hunger.
+A study conducted by the Department of Nutrition, Exercise, and Sports at the University of Copenhagen showed the influence of bacterial balance in the gut and its effect on weight loss.
 Prevetolla bacteria aid in the digestion of fiber and carbohydrates while Bacteroidetes are more prevalent in people who eat a greater volume of animal proteins and fats.
 Participants in the Copenhagen study who had a higher ratio of Prevotella to Bacteroides lost more weight while dieting when compared to those with a lower ratio of the same bacteria.
 These findings suggest that bacteria balance may be of significant importance regarding weight loss.

 The Importance of Bacterial Diversity

 A major component of gut health is having a dynamic and broad collection of different species of bacteria.
-Balance of intestinal flora influences how the body stores nutrients and how easy or difficult it is to let go of excess weight.
+The balance of intestinal flora influences how the body stores nutrients and how easy or difficult it is to let go of excess weight.
 This is exemplified in a study composed of 77 pairs of twins.
 In each set of twins, one was obese while the other was not.
 Interestingly, reduced gut bacteria diversity was a unifying trait of the obese twins.
-This lead researchers to believe that poor bacterial diversity may contribute to obesity.
+This led researchers to believe that poor bacterial diversity may contribute to obesity.
 Some hypothesize that poor bacterial diversity causes one to be less capable of utilizing fiber and carbohydrates.
 Therefore, the individual must consume excess calories, resulting in weight gain, in order to produce adequate energy.

 Gut Regulating Proteins

 Proteins found in the gut may also influence weight.
-A study published in Science magazine showed that mice lacking a gut protein called toll-like receptor 5 (TLR5) gained significant weight, and developed diabetes and fatty liver disease when fed a high fat diet.
+A study published in Science magazine showed that mice lacking a gut protein called toll-like receptor 5 (TLR5) gained significant weight, and developed diabetes and fatty liver disease when fed a high-fat diet.
 TLR5 helps police bacterial activity.
 Therefore, when this protein is deficient, it is far more likely for dysbiosis to occur resulting in inflammation and subsequent insulin resistance.
 These factors promote weight gain and retention.
 The study confirmed their hypothesis that a lack of TLR5 promotes obesity by transferring the gut flora from obese TLR5-deficient mice into the gut of skinny mice.
 The new subjects subsequently began eating more and ultimately developed the same metabolic issues seen in the original overweight mice.

 What Can be Done to Support Gut Health?